 Your website content should do more than just present information.
 It needs to engage the reader, boost your search engine rankings and reinforce your brand.
-According to Tina Judic, managing director of Spring Digital, there is one golden rule: keep it simple!
+According to Tina Judic, managing director of Found, there is one golden rule: keep it simple!

 Firstly, the web is an active medium - we use it to achieve things.
 If your site doesn't grab and hold attention, visitors need only click their mouse to go elsewhere.
 Patience is not a virtue often found online.

 Secondly, the amount of choice available means people behave differently online.
 They rarely read site pages word for word.
 Instead, site visitors will often scan the page, picking out individual words and sentences.

 Once the visitor has arrived, you will only have a couple of lines (or even words) to ignite their interest.
 It is often tempting to employ clever headings to do this.
 You should, however, remember that web users rely on scanning, and clever phrases can often cause confusion.

 In the same vein, convoluted writing and complex words are even harder to understand online.
 It's best to ignore jargon and boastful subjective claims ("best ever").
 Web users are busy.
 They want to get the facts, fast.